Dental implants –

 A ridge expansion is a process of increasing the length and width of the supporting bone using appropriate materials and procedures.
 There are different ways in which this can be performed.
 The replacement materials can be taken from other parts of the patient’s body or from external sources.

 A sinus lift is a minor surgery performed when a dental implant has to be placed right below the sinus membrane.
-When there is a bone loss in the area below the sinus membrane, the membrane may have to be lifted up and the area is filled with bone material which can support the dental implant.
-This surgery can be performed by experienced dentists or surgeons.
+When there is a bone loss in the area below the sinus membrane, the membrane may have to be lifted up and the area is filled with bone material which can support the tooth implant.
+This surgery can be performed by experienced local dentists or oral surgeons.

 We are Here to Help

 If you are facing any Dental issues, let Dr. Rafehi know.
 He can recommend what form of dental treatment is right for you.
-Call us to learn more or to meet our dentist located in San Diego.
+Call us to learn more or to meet our experienced dentist located in San Diego.